FREDRICKKYEKI/Campus-Drive_admin/README.md

-##Campus Drive was developed with an aim to connect students around the world.
+<b>Campus Drive</b> was developed with an aim to connect students around the world.
 Features include:
 ##Campus Notes
 All your class notes in one folder for easy access online or downloaded for offline use.